 If Pennsylvania were to join other regulated states to share player pools across same brands, it would be a major step forward for the regulated online poker in the States.
 With the population of almost 13 million, the Keystone State would be a huge boost to any other player pool out there.

 The state regulator is not against the idea and the PGCB has hinted at the possibility of creating interstate compacts several times already.
-So, the only real obstacle at the moment is the current interpretation of the Wire Act.
-If courts decide that the Wire Act does not apply to online poker, there will be significant movements in terms of interstate treaties.
+And with the DOJ passing on the opportunity to appeal the most recent court decision pertaining to the Wire Act interpretation, the path is finally clear for shared liquidity.

 As for Pennsylvania PokerStars is currently the most-established operator. in the state When the time comes, they will probably seek to merge player pools with the other two existing rooms, namely PokerStars NJ and PokerStars MI.

 If PS was able to do this, the network created through the merger would be one of the largest ones on the global scale.
 Whether this kind of development is possible in 2021 is anybody’s guess at this point in time, though.